AI Futures Policy Labs

 To inform and engage policymakers with AI policy, CIFAR partnered with the Brookfield Institute for Innovation + Entrepreneurship to hold five policy labs across Canada.
 This culminated in a final report: Exploring the Future of AI Policy in Canada.

 Create the future of AI in society.

 With a series of videos, case studies, and step-by-step instructions, our virtual toolkit enables policy innovators to host and facilitate their own AI Policy Lab.

 The AI Futures Policy Labs addressed issues in the following policy areas:

-Addressing the future of work
+- The future of work

-- AI anti-trust mechanism
+- AI anti-trust mechanisms

 - Data governance

 - Public education

 - Encouraging responsible innovation